la2050/archive/_projects/2016/sync-thinkers-doers-research-to-hyperdrive-local-solutions-innovation.md

 project_impact: >-
   ["College completion","Student education pipeline","Youth unemployment and
   underemployment"]
+project_proposal_impact:
+  - College completion
+  - Student education pipeline
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  One of the biggest problems every city faces is an inability to effectively collaborate all the local research and effort in a sustainable way.
+The goal of our project is to unify all of the thinkers, doers and research from local universities, orgs and businesses into one hub that surfaces the best ideas, campaigns, research & innovation.
+The result is a living convergence of local effort & research that allows everyone to keep their finger on the pulse of local emerging ideas & collaborations.
+project_areas:
+  - East LA
 project_proposal_best_place: >-
   Our project strikes at the heart of helping LA 'capitalize on its concentration of higher education facilities to foster new businesses, advance